EnriqueKhai/Kevlar2/README.md

 # Kevlar2

-Kevlar2 is a language-agnostic framework built to automate black-box and regression testing workflows.
+Kevlar2 is a language-agnostic, shell-based framework built to automate regression testing workflows.

 # Table of Contents